 Curator: Kynaston McShine

-"Primary Structures" was the exhibition that introduced Minimal art to American audiences before it was called Minimal art.
+"Primary Structures" was the exhibition that introduced Minimalism to American audiences before it was called Minimalism.
 Featuring the work of seminal American and British artists like Tony Smith, Gerald Laing, Carl Andre, Donald Judd, Robert Morris, and Sol LeWitt, the exhibition included a bounty of large-scale geometric sculptural abstraction.
 The artist Mark di Suvero called the exhibition, which was both a critical and a media success, "the key show of the 1960s."
 It popularized the idea of the artist as designer rather than craftsmen, and introduced an entirely new visual lexicon to Western art history.
 (As Jens Hoffmann's 2014 reboot points out, however, the artists included in the show were all white men.
-But hey, it was 1966.
+It was 1966.
 And Kynaston McShine, it bears pointing out, is African-American.)

 "LIVE IN YOUR HEAD: WHEN ATTITUDES BECOME FORMS (WORKS – CONCEPTS – PROCESSES – SITUATIONS – INFORMATION)"